elastic/kibana/x-pack/plugins/cases/README.md

 Without a `CasesContext` the hooks won't work and won't be able to render.

 `CasesContext` works a bridge between your plugin and the Cases UI.
-It effectively it renders the Cases UI.
+It effectively renders the Cases UI.

 To initialize the `CasesContext` you can use this code: